Significant-Gravitas/AutoGPT/README.md

 - Memory backend
   - [PINECONE API key](https://www.pinecone.io/) (If you want Pinecone backed memory)
   - [Milvus](https://milvus.io/) (If you want Milvus as memory backend)
-- ElevenLabs Key (If you want the AI to speak)
+- ElevenLabs Key or Azure Speech Services Key (If you want the AI to speak)

 ## 💾 Installation